alzohrah/IoTDemos/Visual_Recognition.md

-# Contrall your IoT home applinces using IBM IoT platform and Node-RED.
+# Analyze picture using IBM watson and Node Red.
 ----------------------------------------------------------------------------------------------------

 ## Overview

-IoT technology is the devices’ future.
-Home automation is one of IoT application which helps to solve many problems and give us plenty of accessibility like controlling the devices by a website or smartphone app.
-This project is a sample of home automation devices which you can apply it to other home devices.
+Analyzing picture become easier recently by using IBM Watson Visual Recognition.
+It will analyze the picture and give you all objects inside the picture with the percentage of accuracy.
+This project is a sample of visual recognition web app to analyze picture and detect an object.

 ## Learning objectives
 After completing this project, you will understand how to;